John-Kingham/quality-shares/README.md

 I built the site for Jim Smith, a (fictional) financial analyst with 20 years’ experience.

-Jim was looking for a challenge and wanted to start his own business to leverage his extensive knowledge as an investor and analyst.
+Jim was seeking a challenge and wanted to start his own business, leveraging his extensive knowledge as an investor and analyst.
 He likes writing, so he wanted to launch a paid blog/newsletter business.

 Jim already has a Substack where he publishes free weekly articles to build up his audience.
 He wanted to move from Substack to a bespoke website to give him (a) more control over the platform’s structure, and (b) more flexibility with potential future product offerings, such as books, courses, coaching, etc.